KolyaHarutyunyan/SudokuUI/README.md

     -   Use a prebuilt component library for styling (`react-bootstrap`, `material-ui`, `semantic-ui`, etc.) or my own?
 -   Interactive tutorial, like what they have on `https://coolors.co`
 -   Deploy somewhere :)

+### Removed

+-   Easily input numbers by moving your mouse inside of each cell
+    -   The numbers 1 through 9 will appear as you move your mouse from the upper left to the lower right of a cell
+    -   Logic is in `HoverGrid` component, implementation removed in favor of new pencil marking features.

 ## Installation and Use